hamiltondanielb/IndyVision/README.md

 Heatmap with various views and filters
 MASHUP with weather data and other external data sets Search app for the various data sets where users can make their own visualizations

+### Technology Choices
+Functionality is mostly provided via Angular JS, but application is hosted using a node.js server.
+The reason for these technology choices is a need for a simple server, and my knowledge of AngularJS at the time for front-end technology since an 8-hour window was given.